kasothaphie/Text2Head/MonoNPHM/README.md

 This repository gives an implementation of an NPHM model with backward deformations, e.g. see [MonoNPHM](https://simongiebenhain.github.io/MonoNPHM/).

+The currently this repository focuses on single image 3D face reconstruction using inverse rendering.

 ## Installation
+> Note that some of the steps below can take a while
 ```
 conda env create -f environment.yml
 conda activate NPHM-TUM

+pip install -e .

 # Install pytorch with CUDA support
 conda install pytorch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2 pytorch-cuda=11.7 -c pytorch -c nvidia